 Malawi Hostels and Budget Accommodation

 Malawi is one of Africa’s most visited countries and as a result, there is plenty of accommodation in the main cities, particularly in Blantyre and Lilongwe, and along the banks of Lake Malawi.
 Accommodation ranges from luxury hotels to hostels and traditional self-catering lodges surrounding all the main tourist sites.
-In most of the game reserves, there are campsites which also offer various self-catering and catered accommodation options.
+In most of the game reserves, there are campsites that also offer various self-catering and catered accommodation options.

 We have had good experiences finding hostels in Malawi on HostelWorld.
-They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.
+They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travelers, you know exactly what to expect.

 Useful Links for Backpacking in Malawi